Fabindia: 1960: Foundation and early decades

-Now catering to urban India, as well, in the coming decade, Fabindia differentiated itself from other government-owned and often subsidized competitors, in handloom fabrics and the apparel sector, like KVIC and various state emporiums by adapting its fabrics and designs to urban tastes.
+Now catering to urban India as well in the coming decade, Fabindia differentiated itself from other government-owned and often subsidized competitors in handloom fabrics and the apparel sector, like KVIC and various state emporiums, by adapting its fabrics and designs to urban tastes.
 For this, designers were enlisted to modernize its line of home linens and, most importantly, introduced a range of ready-to-wear garments, including churidar-kurta suits for women and men's shirts.

-Today, its team of designers continue to provide most of the designs and colors, created by village-based artisans who, in turn, learned the basics of quality, consistency and finish, such as avoiding frayed edges on handwoven shawls.
-The result was that traditional apparel and products became mainstream, fashionable, and were quickly adopted by a growing middle-class, becoming identified as the brand for the elite and intellectual, as well as affordable ethnic chic.
+Today, Fabindia's team of designers continues to provide most of the designs and colors, created by village-based artisans who, in turn, learned the basics of quality, consistency, and finish, such as avoiding frayed edges on handwoven shawls.
+The result was that traditional apparel and products became mainstream, fashionable, and quickly adopted by a growing Indian middle-class and identified as the brand for the elite and intellectual, as well as affordable ethnic chic.

 Fabindia lost its biggest customer, UK-based Habitat, in 1992, when the latter was bought by Ikano group, founder of IKEA, which then decided to appoint its own buying agent in India.
-The following year, John Bissell suffered a stroke, and his son, William, gradually took over the helm, completing the leadership transition after the death of father in 1998, at age 66.
-William, an undergrad from Wesleyan University, who had majored in philosophy, political science and government, had spent several years in Jodhpur, since completing his education in 1988.
-Working with rural artisans and crafts co-operatives across Rajasthan; William was instrumental in the formation of various weavers' cooperatives.
-One of the first tasks taken up by William was shifting Fabindia's focus to the domestic market, en route to becoming a retail chain; until then it only had two stores in Delhi.
+The following year, John Bissell suffered a stroke, and his son William gradually took over the helm, completing the leadership transition after the death of his father in 1998 at the age 66.
+William, an undergrad from Wesleyan University who had majored in philosophy, political science and government, had spent several years in Jodhpur since completing his education in 1988.
+Working with rural artisans and crafts co-operatives across Rajasthan, he was instrumental in the formation of various weavers' cooperatives.

+One of the first tasks taken up by William was shifting Fabindia's focus to the domestic market, en route to becoming a retail chain; until then, it only had two stores in Delhi.
 In time, Fabindia's retail business overtook its exports.